kaihuchen/LLM-benchmarks/README.md

-# Open-source Test Datasets for Multimodal LLMs (Large Language Models)
+# Open-source Benchmarks for Multimodal LLMs (Large Language Models)

 This repository is meant to be the home for a collection of many collections of datasets for testing the vision performance of a Multimodal Large Language Model.